genai-impact/ecologits/docs/index.md

 pip install ecologits
 ```

-For integration with specific Large Language Model (LLM) providers like OpenAI, additional dependencies can be installed using:
+For integration with specific providers like OpenAI, additional dependencies can be installed using:

 ```shell
 pip install ecologits[openai]